enasequence/read_docs/prog_01.md

-# Module 1: Create a Study
+# Module 1: Register a Study

 ## The Study Object